 Online Parking Permit Application

 Complete all required fields in the form.
-Bring your driver's license and your proof of current liability insurance coverage to the Campus Police Office to obtain your parking permit.
+Bring your driver's license and your current proof of liability insurance coverage to the Campus Police Department (D-138) to obtain your parking permit.

 Online Appeal Application

-All parking citation appeals must be filed within 10 business days of the citation date.
-NO EXCEPTIONS.
+Without exception, all parking citation appeals must be filed within 10 calendar days of the citation date.

-The general procedures for parking, operation of a motor vehicle, walking, and skateboarding/rollerblading at Concordia University Texas (CTX) were developed to provide as equitable an assignment of privileges as possible and maximum use of all areas consistent with the best interest of the entire population of the university, including employees, students, and visitors.
+The general procedures for parking and/or operation of a motor vehicle at Concordia University Texas (CTX) were developed in an effort to provide equitable assignment of privileges and to maximize use of all areas in the best interest of the entire population of the university - employees, students, and visitors.

-Being at CTX is a privilege, not a right.
+Operating a vehicle at CTX is a privilege, not a right.
 Visitors, students, faculty, and staff are expected to be familiar with and to abide by these procedures.
 The responsibility for obtaining knowledge of all parking policies and procedures rests on the individual and is not the responsibility of the university.
-Interim amendments to these procedures will be posted online as soon as possible.
+Any amendments to these procedures will be posted online as soon as possible.

-Texas laws governing the use of motor vehicles on campus are effective at CTX.
-In addition, CTX assumes no responsibility for the care and/or protection of any vehicle or its contents while the vehicle is being operated or parked on university property.
-However, an effort will be made by the CTX Police Department (CTX PD) to protect all vehicles, property of students, and the university.
+All and/or applicable Texas laws governing the use/operation of motor vehicles are in effect on the CTX campus.
+It should be noted that CTX assumes no responsibility for the care and/or protection of any vehicle or its contents while the vehicle is being operated or parked on university property.
+However, effort will be made by the CTX Police Department (CTX PD) to protect all vehicles, property of students, and the university.

 CTX is not responsible for bodily injury resulting from the operation of a motor vehicle, rollerblading/skateboarding, bicycling, or walking while on university property.

-The CTX PD is the parking authority for all university property.
-The Chief of Police is responsible for establishing procedures for the use of any parking area on university property or for any university property that could be used for parking, even if not specifically designated for parking.
-Such areas include but are not limited to athletic fields, driveways, loading areas, and lawns.
+CTX PD is the parking authority for all university property.
+The Chief of Police is responsible for establishing procedures for the use of any parking area on university property or for any university property that could be used for parking, even if it is not specifically designated for parking.
+These areas include but are not limited to athletic fields, driveways, loading areas, and lawns.
 However, as a general rule, it should be noted that vehicles are prohibited from parking on lawns and/or grassy areas.

-The university reserves the right to remove and impound any abandoned motor vehicle, any vehicle with no license plates, or any vehicle parked in such a way as to constitute a serious hazard to vehicles or pedestrian traffic or to the movement and operation of emergency equipment.
-The owner will be responsible for charges in removing, impounding and storing of any towed vehicle.
+The university reserves the right to remove any abandoned motor vehicle, any vehicle with no license plates or any vehicle parked in such a way as to constitute a hazard to vehicles, to pedestrian traffic or to the movement and operation of emergency equipment.
+The owner will be responsible for any charges related to removing, impounding or storing of any towed vehicle.

 Operating or parking a motor vehicle may be prohibited under emergency and/or other law enforcement operational necessities.
-It shall be prohibited for any person to violate police instructions related to this section.
+It is prohibited for any person to violate police instructions related to this section.
 In such circumstances, a citation will be issued for violators.

-Parking Procedures are in effect all day, every day of the year.
+Parking Procedures are considered in effect all day, every day.